home_desertpath

 John 3:7 Marvel not that I said unto thee, Ye must be born again.

-Today, we cannot minimize the importance of the practice of baptism, as some religious groups who claim to accept the Bible (from afar) are suppressing many laws and symbols taught by the master and the first believers.
-It is not old-fashioned to be baptized, the symbol has not aged since it still represents a strong spiritual idea for man, change and union with God.
-Indeed, the man who wishes to come closer to the Eternal will open himself to Him, sanctify himself by abandoning the old man.
-And having a good thought towards God or feeling guided by the Eternal does not cancel the practice of baptism, those who had received the Holy Spirit did not forget the practice of this symbol :
+Today, we cannot minimise the importance of baptism; we cannot accept the Bible and remove the symbols taught by the Master and the first disciples.
+This symbol has stood the test of time because it still conveys a powerful spiritual idea for man: change and union with God.
+Indeed, a person who wishes to draw near to the Eternal opens himself to Him and sanctifies himself by abandoning the old man.
+Having good thoughts towards God and feeling guided by the Lord does not negate the practice of baptism; those who had received the ruach, the Holy Spirit, did not neglect to put it into practice.
+Being baptised is not old-fashioned.

 Acts 10:44 While Peter yet spake these words, the Holy Ghost fell on all them which heard the word.